HarlemSquirrel/HarlemSquirrel.github.io/_posts/2017-02-05-rails-upgrade-from-4-to-5.markdown

 ## Security

 Rails 5 now supports per-form CSRF tokens.
 Forms created with JavaScript can now have protection against code-injection attacks.
 Each form in the application will each have their own CSRF token that is specified to the action and method for that form.
-I defintiely wanted to enable little guy.
+I definitely wanted to enable little guy.

-We can now also configure our application to check if the HTTP Origin header should be checked against the site's origin as an additional defense agains cross-site request forgery.
+We can now also configure our application to check if the HTTP Origin header should be checked against the site's origin as an additional defense against cross-site request forgery.
 Why would I not do this enabled in a public-facing app?

 ```ruby
 # config/environments/development.rb